CalebEverett/pysgd/README.md

 The intention of this package is to present reasonably efficient, working algorithms that are easy to understand.

+The code is structured with one main function, `sgd`, one class, `Objective`, and modules for adaptations and objective functions. `sgd` creates an `Objective` instance using any data supplied and the adaptation and objective function modules specified.
+The objective functions include both gradient and cost functions The gradient functions accept `theta` and `batch` batch as arguments and the cost functin accepts `theta` and `data`.
+The adaptations are set up as decorated generator functions that accept `params` and `grad_fun` as arguments. `params` is a dict of hyperparameters and `grad_fun` is a gradient function. `Objective` creates the gradient generator and cost function, injecting batches and data as required, which are then used in the main gradient descent algorithm in `sgd`.

-The package is structured to make it facilitate the inclusion of additional algorithms with minimal additional boilerplate.
-Additional objective functions and gradient adaptations can be added by following the basic form of the existing ones and placing them in their respective folders.
+The package is structured to facilitate the inclusion of additional algorithms with minimal additional boilerplate.
+Additional objective functions and gradient adaptations can be added by following the basic form of the included ones and placing them in their respective folders.

-### Gradient Descent Basics
+### Gradient Descent

 Gradient descent is a method for minimizing an objective function.
 In machine learning applications the objective function to be minimized is the error (or cost), `J`, of a predictive model.
 A predictive model consists of a parameters, `theta`, that are applied to inputs, `X`, (also called training samples, features, observations or independent variables) in order to estimate an output, `y_hat` (also called a label or dependent variable).
 Gradient descent attempts to determine the parameters that when applied to a set of inputs result in the lowest total error (the difference between the actual outcome and the one predicted by the model).
 Below is the basic predictive formula.